Upcoming Events

 Event Details

-We are delighted to welcome authors Joe O’Connor and Jared Lindzon to the RDS Members Club on Thursday, 19 February 2026 at 6.30pm to delivered an impassioned, data-driven case for
+We are delighted to welcome authors Joe O’Connor and Jared Lindzon to the RDS Members Club on Thursday, 19 February 2026 at 6.30pm to deliver an impassioned, data-driven case for

 Event Details